madhums/node-express-mongoose/README.md

 ## Node Express Mongoose

-A boilerplate application for web apps using express, mongoose and passport.
+A boilerplate application for building web apps using express, mongoose and passport.

 ## Usage

+Clone this repository

     $ npm install
     $ npm start